 Indicators of progression

-The indicators of progression unpack the achievement objectives for each level of the curriculum.
+The indicators of progression define the learning objectives at each level of the curriculum.
 They describe the knowledge, skills, and understandings students should be demonstrating when achieving at the specified level.
-Indicators of progression are provided for:

 - each of the eight components within the technology curriculum (at levels 1–8)